Skip to main content

 To assess clinical performance, the School of Dentistry begins with daily, formative assessments that provide a basis for evaluations of student progress.

-Each day the covering faculty members take note of how students are integrating their knowledge, technical skills, problem-solving abilities and professional behaviors in the course of patient care and record the results on a daily grade-sheet.
+Each day the covering faculty members take note of how students are integrating their knowledge, technical skills, problem-solving abilities and professional behaviors in the course of patient care and record the results on an electronic daily grade-sheet.

-Each month, and again at the end of each semester, the General Practice Group faculty members meet to review the daily notes and create progress reports, which are based on those daily grades.
+Each month, and again at the end of each semester, the faculty members will issue to students the progress reports based on those daily grades and feedback.

 UT Health San Antonio School of Dentistry's approach is similar to the way medical and dental residency directors make their assessments.
 We look at more than just production.
 We evaluate all aspects of dental care.
 You will receive input from multiple faculty members.
 Your grade will be based on overall performance instead of a snapshot of one test on one day.